otrv4/otrv4/otrv4.md

 (prior to receiving one from the other party).
 Note that in this case, the party will have `their_ecdh` and `their_dh` set to NULL.

-// TODO: check this

-If the participant has not attached an encrypted data message to the Auth-I message or this is the first data message sent:
+If the participant has not attached an encrypted data message to the Auth-I message or to the Non-Interactive-Auth message, or this is the first data message sent after the derivation of the Mixed shared secret:

   * Increment the ratchet id `i = i + 1`.